slowernews/wisdom-tldr/README.md

 ===
-###On listening
+###On listening and speaking

-Be humble and learn to listen carefully.
+Speak less, listen more.

 > *'Listen to many, speak to a few.' -- William Shakespeare*

+> *'People don’t listen, they just wait for their turn to talk.' -- Chuck Palahniuk*

+> *'You don't always have to get the last word.
+Make your point and leave it that way.'*

+> *'Bad liars should speak as little as possible.'*

+Be humble, learn to listen.

+> *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

 > *'Arguing as you're right.
 Listening as you're wrong.'*

-> *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

 > *'You can never be sure who you are dealing with.
 A man who is of little importance and means today can be a person of power tomorrow.'*